-Polar polymorphism (extends)
+Polar Polymorphism (extends)

 Polar's type system offers subtype polymorphism (opens in a new tab) through its extends feature.